Meet willamette Riverkeeper’s Staff:

 Michelle Emmons | she/her | Interim executive director and Riverkeeper

-Michelle’s experience in outdoor recreation advocacy and non-profit management spans several organizations.
-She is a co-founder and executive director of the Oakridge Trails Alliance, and serves as a volunteer advocate for public lands protection and recreational access in the Willamette headwaters.
+Michelle’s experience in outdoor recreation advocacy and non-profit management reaches across several organizations.
+She is a co-founder and executive director of the Oakridge Trails Alliance, and serves as a volunteer advocate for public lands protection and recreational access in the Willamette National Forest.
 She is also a board member of Cascadia Wave, serves on the Oregon State Parks Recreational Trails Program Grant Committee and sits on the Oregon Trails Coalition Advisory Committee.
 Somehow, she finds time to occasionally guide paddling trips for the City of Eugene Recreation program.
 In 2019, Michelle received the National Recreation and Parks Association Volunteer Service Award for volunteer program partnership with the City of Eugene, and the US Forest Service recognized her with the 2020 Trails Stewardship Award for her collaboration and leadership in coordinating volunteer efforts with several organizations across the Willamette watershed.
 Michelle has run for state representative twice, unsuccessfully, but deeply appreciates the connection fostered by fellow legislators and community volunteers that continues to feed her passion for catalyzing change at a policy level by building coalitons around common goals.

 Michelle often describes her work as “connecting people, sustainability, and the great outdoors”.
 She is an avid mountain biker, paddler and mushroom forager, an aspiring equestrian and fly fisher, and has lived and worked in a variety of rural and urban areas within the Willamette Valley, from the headwaters to the Superfund site.
 Her favorite quote is “We all live upriver.”